luxzg/WSL2-fixes/networkingMode=bridged - quick setup.md

-# SHORT COMMAND LIST
+# SHORT WSL2 BRIDGING AND NETWORKING REFERENCE
-This is WSL2 bridging in really short, as a reference for those that do it repeatedly, and don't want to ready everything.
+This is WSL2 bridging in really short, as a reference for those that do it more often, and don't want to ready everything.
-This is version for those that already have Hyper-V, vSwitch, and want Ubuntu distro with systemd networking.
+This is version for those that already have Hyper-V, vSwitch, and want Ubuntu distro with `systemd` networking.
 For full tutorial please go here: https://github.com/luxzg/WSL2-fixes/blob/master/networkingMode%3Dbridged.md

 If you haven't EVER setup WSL2 with systemd and bridged networking - please read full file.